jrpool/learning-os-software/global-requirements/README.md

 Services are as heavy as they need to be, but never heavier.
 The human interface has a strong influence on service complexity; to keep the service simple, start by ensuring a simple interface.

 Each human-facing service should expose a command line interface when possible, and resort to a GUI only when needed.
 Solve the simplest problem with the simplest solution.
 Keep it simple.
-Review the [design guide](../design-guide) for our approach to UI and UX design.

 It may be the case that there are _multiple_ command-line interfaces.
 For example, a Group Collaboration Service might provide commands or "bot" interactions to allow interactions with various services.